imchocomint/hyprplus/README.md

 However Hyprland itself, as well as its Qt tools never got updated.
 We'll continue to build those packages.

+We will not package hyprtoolkit.
+Future releases will not have the donation pop-up and such.
+However if Hyprland malfunctions I will try my best to package it.

 Also please check this out: https://github.com/cpiber/hyprland-ppa.
 This is for Ubuntu (>=25.10).

 # hyprplus